-The Title IV-E Prevention Services (Family First) Clearinghouse has updated the set of approved prevention programs eligible for Title IV-E reimbursement; click on “Find a Program or Service” to see the full list.
+A list of 2020 and 2019 state legislation and additional guidance can be found on our Family First Legislation page.
+See also NCSL's 2019 Legisbrief Family First: Federal Child Welfare Law.
+See the Title IV-E Prevention Services (Family First) Clearinghouse for an updated set of approved prevention programs eligible for Title IV-E reimbursement; click on “Find a Program or Service” to see the full list.

 President Donald Trump signed the Bipartisan Budget Act of 2018 (HR 1892) on Feb.
 9, 2018, to keep the government funded for six more weeks and pave the way for a long-term budget deal that will extend to the end of the fiscal year.
 Included in the act is the Family First Prevention Services Act, which has the potential to dramatically change child welfare systems across the country.